delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 Note: this algorithm is sometimes called linear search.

-In the *worst case scenario* the number we are looking at is either not in the list or at the very end, so in time complexity this is O(N).
+In the *worst case scenario* the number we are looking at is either not in the list or at the very end, so in time complexity of this is O(N).

+Here is some Python code.

 ```python
 for i in list: # for every element in the list